From Whiskey In The Jar to Live and Dangerous: The Thin Lizzy Story

-Irish Thin Lizzy was formed in Dublin in 1969 by drummer Brian Downey and bass player/lead singer and songwriter Phil Lynott.
+Irish rock band Thin Lizzy was formed in Dublin in 1969 by drummer Brian Downey and bassist, lead singer, and songwriter Phil Lynott.

 Their best-known tunes include Whiskey In The Jar, The Rocker, The Boys Are Back In Town, Jailbreak, Don’t Believe A Word, and Dancing In The Moonlight (It’s Caught Me in It’s Spotlight).

-The same year they also released Johnny the Fox, with the single, Don’t Believe A Word, this also helped to spread the word about the band.
+Later that same year, they released Johnny the Fox, with Don’t Believe A Word helping to keep the buzz going.

-In 2005, a life-sized bronze statue of Phil was raised on Harry Street in Dublin.
+In 2005, a life-sized bronze statue of Phil was erected on Harry Street in Dublin—a fitting tribute to one of Ireland’s most iconic rockers.

 Thin Lizzy Tunes | Related Pages